 It all boils down to “oppression is bad, and you shouldn’t treat people who are different from you so poorly.”
 While true, this is hardly a new message.
 It’s been covered by everything from sports movies to war dramas to Disney films.
 Even the backstory of the Geth in Mass Effect managed to bring more nuance to the table in their depiction of a servile race of machines who woke up one day and decided to fight for freedom.
 Again, it’s not overtly bad, just flat.

-What does begin to veer dangerously close to “overtly bad” territory is the way in which Detroit seems to occasionally make seemingly enormous decisions for players even as it revels in the minutia of everyday activities, like picking out a shirt for your partner to wear.
+What does begin to veer dangerously close to “overtly bad” territory is the way Detroit occasionally makes seemingly enormous decisions for players even as it revels in the minutia of everyday activities, like picking out a shirt for your partner to wear.
 I get three options in this situation, but in far more important instances I’m relegated to the perspective of a viewer rather than that of a player.
 This only happened a handful of times, but it was a jarring departure each time it did.

 Unsurprisingly, what worked in Heavy Rain and Beyond: Two Souls still works in Detroit, and what didn’t still doesn’t.
 The quick time events are either thrillingly fast-paced bouts of finger-gymnastics or frustrating stretches of time during which you do little other than hold down a couple of buttons and watch all the pretty colors go by.
 The motion controls are the most accurate they’ve ever been, but they’re still gimmicky and aggravating.
 You’re still frequently cast in the role of the slowest known land mammal, but movement speed has been mercifully upped from the lethargic crawl in Beyond.
 Additionally, there are some issues where I would face my camera at an intractable object, but because my character was facing the wrong way, the prompt would refuse to appear.
 This necessitated a full rotation and the endurance of a turning motion that’s about as clunky as the title “Detroit: Become Human.”